chromikmaciej/RedHadLinux/GettingStartedWithNftables.md

 The **nftables** framework uses tables to store chains.
 The chains contain individual rules, for performing actions.
 The **nft** utility replaces all tools from the previous packet-filtering frameworks.
 You can use the **libnftables** library for low-level interaction with **nftables** Netlink API through the **libnftnl** library.

-To display the effect of rule set changes, use the **nft list ruleset**
+To display the effect of rule set changes, use the **nft list ruleset** command.
+To clear the kernel rule set, use the **nft flush ruleset** command.
+Note that this may also affect the rule set installed by the **iptables-nft** command, as it utilizes the same kernel infrastructure.